 Amy has worked in museums, historic houses and as a public historian for more than 15 years.
-She lives in the north eastern corner of London with her husband, her dog Inca and her little girl Lily.
+She lives in the north east corner of London with her husband, her dog Inca and her little girl Lily.

 Babies in Museums is a guide to visiting museums, castles, historic houses, galleries and places of cultural interest with babies, from newborn to around 2 years old.
 We have personally tested every museum we review and each blog post is an account of a single visit.
 Our reviews are offered without bias or agenda.
 We want to be fair and constructive to every museum we visit.